anishkashukla/learn-100/days/day8.md

 In the context of a website or web application, authentication determines whether someone attempting to access the site with the username Anishka really is the same person who created the account.

-Once Anishka is authenticated, her permissions determine whether or not he is authorized, for example, to access personal information about other users or perform actions such as deleting another user's account.
+Once Anishka is authenticated, her permissions determine whether or not she is authorized, for example, to access personal information about other users or perform actions such as deleting another user's account.
 ````
 ### How do authentication vulnerabilities arise ?